xanderstevenson/xanderstevenson.github.io/README.md

 <hr>

-### Sample of Blogs and Knowledge Base articles I've published on the Cisco Community
+### Sample of my Blogs and Knowledge Base articles published on the Cisco Community

 <hr>